UK encourages booster jabs, resists new virus restrictions

 Britain is relying heavily on vaccines to keep the virus at bay during the fall and winter months.
 Almost 80% of people 12 and over in the U.K. have received two vaccine doses and millions are being offered a booster shot, including everyone over 50.

 But critics say the booster campaign is moving more slowly than the virus.
-The U.K. recorded almost 50,000 new infections in a single day this week, and cases are averaging more than 44,000 a day, up 16% from a week earlier.
+The U.K. recorded 49,139 new infections on Wednesday, by far the highest total in Europe, and cases are averaging more than 45,000 a day, up 17% from a week earlier.

+Javid said cases “could go as high as 100,000 a day,” but insisted it was not yet time to reverse course.

 “It is time for the government to enact Plan B of its strategy without delay because without preemptive action, we risk stumbling into a winter crisis,” he said.